elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

 titles one at a time using `List.map`.
 Take a look at the documentation for the [`List.map`](http://package.elm-lang.org/packages/elm-lang/core/latest/List#map) function, and we see that it takes two arguments: a function and a list.

-What's happening is that we're passing the list of all our game titles to the `List.map` function, and it's splitting them apart and sending the titles one at a time to the `gamesListItem` function.
+We're passing the list of all our game titles to the `List.map` function, and it's splitting them apart and sending the titles one at a time to the `gamesListItem` function.
 We need to wrap all this in parentheses because we're using it as the second argument to our `ul` function, but don't get too caught up in understanding everything at once.
 For now, we just want to get an overall understanding of how to render the list on our page, and we'll go back later to get a better explanation of how it all fits together.

 Finishing up with the `gamesListItem` function will help clarify what's happening above.
 Let's update the function to take a single string argument